 Kalarskiy geyser is located in a beautiful, pristine, and mountainous area of Zabaykalsky Krai.
 In this part of Siberia recently, some 2 thousand years ago (in geology is just a moment ago).
 As a result up to this day, there are hot springs and interesting travertine formations – even travertine terraces.

 This area was well known by the local Evenk people.
 Holes of heated water they call “eimnakhs”.

-> Here the left bank of Eimnakh stream over the distance of some 700 m consists of travertine and near the stream flow numerous thermal springs.
-In some places can be felt a smell of hydrogen sulfide.
+Here the left bank of the Eimnakh stream over the distance of some 700 m consists of travertine and near the stream flow numerous thermal springs.
+In some places can be felt the smell of hydrogen sulfide.

-> Two of these thermal springs are especially interesting:
+Two of these thermal springs are especially interesting:

-> - Some 100 meters from this unusual spring is even more unusual one.
+- Some 100 meters from this unusual spring is one that is even more unusual.
 Right in the stream, there is some 20 cm tall travertine cone.
 In the upper part of the cone are four openings where every few seconds gushes mineralized, hot water.
 These natural fountains rise some 0.2 – 0.5 m high.
-Water is mineralized and contains salt, silicic acid and other substances.
+Water is mineralized and contains salt, silicic acid, and other substances.

-> In the 1860s, the Russian-American Telegraph Company set out to telegraphically connect the United States and Europe using lines running through the Bering Strait and Siberia.
+In the 1860s, the Russian-American Telegraph Company set out to telegraphically connect the United States and Europe using lines running through the Bering Strait and Siberia.
 The failed expedition marked one of the first explorations of the vast Siberian wilderness, and George Kennan’s tale of a seemingly endless land filled with wildlife and nomadic tribes is as entertaining today as it was 140 years ago.